Arcranmon/shattered-spirits/README.md

     - Water: ???
     - Wind: Sound
     - Wood: Poison
-- Balance pass over Weapons and Stances to make sure they are competitive with Spirit options.
-- Develop consumable items that characters can choose to take at the start of an expedition and develop some Skill Masteries for them.
 - Develop some basic NPC stat blocks for testing.
   - Make some less basic NPC stat blocks for fun.
   - Develop BIG SPIRIT FIGHTS where simply killing them is the easy answer, but it's possible to instead save them by greatly increasing the difficulty of the fight.